jhelgert/pyDPQCQP/README.md

 - p is assumed to be small, i.e. only a few quadratic inequality constraints.

 The packages requires an installation of CMake, a decent C++ compiler as well as `cyipopt`, `scipy` and `numpy` to interface the IPOPT solver.
-In additon, it requires the `cplex` and `gurobipy` python packages.
 All required C++ libraries (`Blaze`, `pybind11`, ..) will automatically be downloaded by CMake.

 To install the package, simple clone this repo and